-XU316 USB HiFi Decoder Zero-Development Product Configuration Protocol¶
+XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Protocol Overview ¶

-This document provides a detailed description of the configuration protocol for communication between the XU316 USB HiFi Decoder zero-development product and MCU via UART.
-This protocol offers a complete feature set for audio device configuration, status monitoring, and media control.
+This document provides a detailed description of the configuration protocol for communication between the XU316 USB HiFi decoder zero-code product and MCU via UART.
+The protocol offers a complete functional set for audio device configuration, status monitoring, and media control.

 1.1 Underlying Communication Protocol¶